methanoliver/pandoc-fimfic/README.md

 FimFiction does have BBCode especially for Headers.
-However, occasionally this might not be what you want it to do, -- for example, `h4` is not styled at all -- so an option to substitute them is provided.Each of these options expects a List of two (2) Strings, which will be output before and after the text of the Heading.
+However, occasionally this might not be what you want it to do, -- for example, `h4` is not styled at all -- so an option to substitute them is provided.
+Each of these options expects a List of two (2) Strings, which will be output before and after the text of the Heading.